 - If using this setting with a source that tracks conversions (Facebook Ads, Google Ads, etc.), make sure the minimum date range of the query is as long as the longest conversion window.
 For example, if using 28-click, you would want the range to be at least 28-days long to ensure those click counts are updated properly.

-- There's a bug that prevents this from working when splitting by column instead of row for the date dimension.
+- We currently do not support the splitting by column instead of row for the date dimension.
 You have to split by row for now to get it to work properly.
-Hopefully the behavior is fixed in the future to also support columns.

 - If you enable the feature after the first run as been completed and there's already data, it may cause unexpected behavior (header row re-added, data offset, etc.) To avoid this, you want to start a new query with the setting already enabled before you run it for the first time.
 If you missed this, you can still fix it though by deleting all the existing data, enabling the setting and then pulling the old historical data, and then changing the date range to the permanent setting.